openenergymonitor/learn/view/electricity-monitoring/temperature/DS18B20-temperature-sensing.md

-## Temperature Sensing using DS18B20 Digital Sensors
+## Temperature Sensing Using DS18B20 Digital Sensors

 The [DS18B20](https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf) is a small temperature sensor with a built in 12bit ADC.
 It can be easily connected to an Arduino digital input.
 The sensor communicates over a one-wire bus and requires little in the way of additional components.